This Could Lower Your Monthly Student Loan Payment — but Is It Worth It?

 - Repayment period: 25 years

-- Eligibility: Any borrower with eligible federal loans, including loans made to parents after they’re consolidated.
+- Eligibility: Any borrower with eligible direct federal loans.
+FFEL Program loans, Perkins loans and Plus loans made to parents are eligible if they’re consolidated.

 How Do I Know Which Plan Is Right For Me?